wso2/docs-choreo-dev/en/pe-docs/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 8. Select a service plan.
    - Service plans differ based on the allocation of CPU, memory (RAM), and storage for your Kafka server, as well as backup retention periods and high-availability options suited for production environments.
 9. Click **Create**.
 This creates the Kafka service and takes you to the **Overview** tab on the service details page.

+## Connect to your Choreo-managed Kafka service

+- By default, Kafka services accept traffic from the internet.
+However, if you want to restrict access to specific IP addresses or CIDR blocks, you can configure the necessary advanced settings.

+- Choreo secures Kafka connections via client certificate authentication.

+- To connect to your Choreo-managed Kafka service, use the connection parameters from the **Overview** tab on the service details page.